 4. Herbal tick collars –Mix 2 tablespoons almond oil with Rose Geranium Oil.
 Dab a few drops on your dog’s collar or neck area before heading out.

-6. Neem oil – Pour a few drops of neem oil on your palm and gently rub it on the affected region.
-With its anti-bacterial and antiseptic properties, neem oil helps fight off ticks and fleas.
+6. Neem oil – Rub a few drops of neem oil on the affected area.
+Neem oil has anti-bacterial and antiseptic properties and can help fight off ticks and fleas.

 9. Tea Tree Oil and Cinnamon Oil with their medicinal properties also help in getting rid of ticks.

-Ticks are indeed unwanted guests that neither you or your dog desires.
-So if you notice them, please remove them safely, and in case of any concern, reach out to your vet at the earliest.
+Ticks are indeed unwanted guests that neither you nor your dog desires.
+So if you notice them, please remove them safely, and in case of any concern, reach out to your veterinarian at the earliest.
 Here’s wishing your pooch the very best of summer and spring cleaning, tick the above preventive and prescription measures and help your puppy say NO to ticks!

 Got any other tips to get rid of ticks on dogs?
 Please suggest in the comments below.